ice48623/vue-video-player/README.md

 // or use with component(ES6)
 import Vue from 'vue'
-import { videoPlayer } from 'vue-video-player'
+import { videoPlayer } from 'vue-vjs-hls'

 // use
 export default {